marufke1/Git-DEVOPS-Concept/README.md

 **Git Reset:**

 Git reset command allows to get back the code from staging area to working directory again if we need to make any changes of the code.

 **git reset file1.txt** = aloows to info about the file we want to reset it

 **git reset .** = move the file from stagin area to working directory again to fix the code

 **git status** = finally we can varify the untrack file to modify it.

+**Git revert:**

+Git revert command allows to undo an existing commit but it is not deleting any commit rather git revert creates a new commit with included files reverted to their previous state.

+**git revert <commit-id>** = allows to revert the content one step back of the code.

+**Git clone:**

+Git clone command is going to allow to make a copy of the repository from central repo to local repo.

+**git clone <github-url>** = to make a copy of any particular repo from git hub to our local repo